NiKiT0S1/Assignment_1_Blockchain/README.md

 # Cryptocurrency News Aggregator

 A robust server application that fetches real-time cryptocurrency data from the **CoinMarketCap API** and serves curated news articles through a RESTful API interface.
 The project currently focuses on backend functionality, efficiently retrieving and processing cryptocurrency data before delivering it as structured JSON responses.
+A lightweight frontend is also included, allowing basic interaction with the backend using plain HTML and CSS.

 ## Features

 - Real-time cryptocurrency data retrieval
-- Customizable news filtering
-- Pagination support
-- Efficient API caching
+- Lightweight HTML/CSS frontend interface
 - Currency name-based querying
+- Simple pagination and keyword filtering
+- Clean RESTful API design with structured JSON responses

 ## Requirements

 - **Rust** (version 1.58.0 or higher) — for building and running the project
 - **CoinMarketCap API key** — for accessing cryptocurrency data.
 Create your API key at [CoinMarketCap](https://coinmarketcap.com/api/) and store it in a `main.rs` file
 - **CryptoNews API key** — for accessing cryptocurrency news data.
 Create your API key at [CryptoNews](https://cryptonews-api.com) and store it in a `main.rs` file
+- **Modern web browser** — for using the simple HTML/CSS frontend

 ## Installation